-Our organization relies on community partners, businesses, and private foundations to help us fulfill our mission.
+Our organization relies on community partners, individuals and private foundations to help us fulfill our mission.
 Whether you can donate your time to volunteer, provide a specific skill set to advance our program, or give financially, your support is greatly needed and sincerely appreciated.

 You can bring hope for more independent living to those living with a disability; and hope to inmate handlers who gain valuable life skills by training these amazing animals for a life of service.

 ICAN is a 501(c)(3) not-for-profit organization, so your donations could be tax deductible.
 Please consult your accountant or financial advisor to determine how the tax laws affect you.